-- the rate specified in the contract (section 11.3, Payout annuity), or - the annuity rate in effect at the time you begin annuity payments.
+- the rate specified in the contract (section 12.3, Payout annuity), or - the annuity rate in effect at the time you begin annuity payments.

 If the annuitant dies before 120 annuity payments are made, we will pay a death benefit to the person entitled to receive it.
-On contracts except TFSA, where the annuitant is alive after we have paid 120 annuity payments, we continue the annuity payments until they die.
+For all contracts except TFSA, if the annuitant is alive after 120 annuity payments have been made, the annuity payments will continue until they die.
 We may recover any payments made after the annuitant dies.